Our Carbon Footprint Methodology

 Diesel used (litres) = Distance (km) x Vehicle fuel economy (litres/km)

-In the UK, we assume our suppliers have the same fuel usage per case delivered as our own vehicles.
+In the UK, where we need to estimate fuel use we assume the same fuel usage per case delivered as our own vehicles.
 This is because we use the same types of trucks and deliver along the same routes.

 Diesel used (litres) = Number of cases delivered by suppliers x Diesel use per case delivered (based on Tesco data)